 Gran Cir Hiking Map

-Gran Cir is categorized as an easy via ferrata (fixed cable route).
+Gran Cir is categorized as a sentiero attrezzato, or an easy via ferrata (fixed cable route).
 We’d describe it as a moderately difficult hike with two secured passages.
 These fixed cables facilitate your safe ascent/descent.

 The actual “via ferrata” part of the hike is very short.